 - Standing—Standing poorly prompts similar problems for your neck and back as sitting, so the goal is to keep your spine in a neutral position while doing this as well.
 To this, you need to place your weight primarily on the balls of your feet while keeping your knees slightly bent.
 Your feet should be about shoulder-width apart.
 Make sure to stand straight and tall with your shoulders pulled backward and your stomach tucked in.
 This should allow your arms to hang naturally down by your sides.
 Keep your head level, so your earlobes are lined up with your shoulders.
 If you have to stand for long periods of time, shift your weight around.
 You can alternate from your toes to your heels or one foot to the other.

-Your core muscles are those that are in your back, abdomen, side, pelvis and buttocks.
+Your core muscles are in your back, abdomen, side, pelvis, and buttocks.
 They help to form a sturdy central link between your upper and lower body.
 When they’re weak, it encourages your body to slump, which tilts your body forward and off balance.
-Strong lower leg muscles are key to assisting you in staying steady when standing.
+Strong lower leg muscles are key to staying steady when standing.
 This is why it’s essential to include balance-specific exercises (they’ll build strength where your body needs it) and stretches (they loosen tight muscles) into your workout routine.
-There are several forms of exercise that help with this, such as yoga or tai chi.
+Several forms of exercise help with this, such as yoga or tai chi.
 Both of these combine physical positions with breathing exercises.
 In addition, they often include meditation that encourages you to become aware of your body.
 This mindfulness can help you learn to feel when your body’s posture isn’t correct.

 In addition to having good balance, it’s essential to exercise as well.
-Since obesity contributes to poor posture and over two-thirds of Americans are either overweight or obese, this is probably something that we all could benefit from.
+Since obesity contributes to poor posture and over two-thirds of Americans are overweight or obese, this is probably something we all could benefit from.
 When you have extra weight, your abdominal muscles weaken, which causes poor posture.
 In addition to an exercise routine to lose weight (which should be done under the guidance of your doctor), there are specific exercises and stretches you can do to help improve your posture.

-- Shoulder/Upper Body—The shoulder blade squeeze requires you to sit straight in a chair with your hands on your thighs, shoulders down and chin level.
-Draw your shoulders back slowly and squeeze your shoulder blades together then count to five before relaxing.
+- Shoulder/Upper Body—The shoulder blade squeeze requires you to sit straight in a chair with your hands on your thighs, shoulders down, and chin level.
+Draw your shoulders back slowly and squeeze your shoulder blades together, then count to five before relaxing.
 Repeat another three or four times.
-The shoulder blades press uses an exercise band.
+The shoulder blade press uses an exercise band.
 Hold the band in front of you at shoulder height straight in front of you and parallel to the floor.
 Stretch your arms away from your body (think of trying to make the letter T with your arms and body).
 Hold for several seconds before returning to the starting position.
 Repeat several times.
 The arm-across-chest stretch involves keeping one arm straight and lifting it to shoulder level in front of you.
 Next, bend the arm at the elbow, but make sure your forearm is parallel to the floor.
 Grasp your elbow with the other hand and gently pull it across your chest.
 You should feel a stretch in the upper arm and shoulder.
 Hold for 20 seconds before relaxing both arms.
 Repeat with the other side.
 Do each side three times.
-To do the upper-body stretch, go to a corner and stand with your arms raised, hands flat against the walls and elbows at shoulder height.
+To do the upper-body stretch, go to a corner and stand with your arms raised, hands flat against the walls, and elbows at shoulder height.
 Next, put one foot in front of the other and bend your forward knee.
-Exhale as you lean your body toward the corner, but be sure to keep your back straight and your chest/head up.
+Exhale as you lean toward the corner, but keep your back straight and your chest/head up.
 You should feel this stretch across your chest.
 Hold for 20–30 seconds and then release.

 Another great option is a standing desk.
 If you’re worried about the cost of buying a new desk, there are several creative ways to create one from the desk that you’ve already got.
-If you’re going to be standing for long periods, try resting one foot on a low ledge, stool or box.
+If you will be standing for long periods, try resting one foot on a low ledge, stool, or box.
 A key factor that people often forget is to wear comfortable shoes that offer good support, which aren’t high-heels.
 Any reading material should be held at eye level.
-Be mindful of your posture throughout the day during activities, such as watching television, washing dishes or walking.
-Make sure work surfaces, whether they’re in an office, doing a hobby or preparing dinner, are at a comfortable height for you.
+Be mindful of your posture throughout the day during activities, such as watching television, washing dishes, or walking.
+Make sure work surfaces, whether they’re in an office, doing a hobby, or preparing dinner, are at a comfortable height for you.
 Be sure to realign posture regularly throughout the day.

 A special consideration is the COVID-19 pandemic.
 As a result, more and more people have been working from home.
 This presents many questions and challenges that need to be sorted out.
 One of the more important is: Where do you work within your house?
 The answer to this matters significantly because of, you guessed it, posture.
-Just like when you’re at your office, it’s important to focus on good posture while working from home.
+Just like at your office, it’s important to focus on good posture while working from home.
 Wherever you choose to work, you should focus on elongating your body rather than tensing or rounding yourself into a ball.
 If you need to spend a significant amount of time in front of a computer, make sure you have a good setup that promotes good posture.

 To maintain proper posture, you need to have adequate muscle flexibility/strength and balance.
 In addition, you must learn to recognize your postural habits and correct them as needed.
-The pain associated with poor postures is your body’s way of getting your attention to tell you that something is wrong.
+The pain associated with poor postures is your body’s way of getting your attention to tell you something is wrong.
 Don’t ignore it.
-It’s important to remember that long-standing postural problems take longer to fix than short-lived ones, so stick with it and you’ll be standing tall in no time.
+It’s important to remember that long-standing postural problems take longer to fix than short-lived ones, so stick with it, and you’ll be standing tall in no time.